 Special Purpose Acquisition Corporations (“SPAC”) is a corporation that raises capital through an IPO without having any assets or operations.
 The purpose of a SPAC is to acquire one or more operating companies and/or assets.
 The SPAC lists through an initial public offering.
-In Canada the two stock exchanges that permit the listing of SPACs are the Toronto Stock Exchange – TSX and the Neo Stock Exchange.
+In Canada the two stock exchanges that permit the listing of SPACs are the Toronto Stock Exchange – TSX and the Neo Stock Exchange (now CBOE Canada).
 Both exchanges require a minimum IPO raise of $30 million or minimum market capitalization of $30 million upon listing respectively.

 - Develop with management the SPAC aquisition strategy

 - Assist management in developing the corporate structure.

 - Assisting in the preparation of appropriate materials to present to registered Investment Dealers to increase your success rate in acquiring a sponsor.

 - Using our networks and relationships to develop relationships between your company and the investment dealers who have the experience and ability to complete the SPAC Initial Public Offering.

 - Providing company management with guidance on how to present their company and investment opportunity, avoiding many pitfalls that companies face in obtaining an investment dealer as a sponsor.